Budapestby VisitCity Guides

 Historic bridge provides safe passage between Hungary and Slovakia for pedestrian travelers

-EU/EEA citizens can cross with a national ID card as both countries are in the Schengen Area.
+EU/EEA citizens can cross with a national ID card since both countries are in the Schengen Area.
 Non-EU visitors should carry their passport for any international border crossing, even for a short pedestrian visit to Štúrovo.